Medically reviewed by Drugs.com. Last updated on Jun 24, 2022.

 Coping with anxiety before your colposcopy

-Many women experience anxiety as they wait for their colposcopy exams.
+You may experience anxiety as you wait for your colposcopy exam.
 Anxiety can make you feel generally uncomfortable.
 You may find it hard to concentrate, and you may have difficulty sleeping.

-Women who are very anxious about their colposcopy may experience more pain during the procedure than those who find ways to control and manage their anxiety.
-Women with high anxiety levels are also more likely to skip their colposcopy appointments.
+If you are very anxious about your colposcopy, you may experience more pain during the procedure than people who find ways to control and manage their anxiety.

 - Ask your doctor for brochures or pamphlets about colposcopy and what you can expect.